Why Do I Forget So Easily

 • Retroactive Interference: New information interferes with the recall of old information (e.g., forgetting details of a previous vacation after taking a more recent one).

 Retrieval failure happens when the information is stored in long-term memory but cannot be accessed.
 This is often due to a lack of appropriate retrieval cues.
 Retrieval cues are prompts or reminders that help trigger the recall of specific memories.
 The encoding specificity principle suggests that memories are most easily retrieved when the conditions at the time of retrieval match the conditions at the time of encoding.
-For example, studying in a quiet environment might make it easier to recall the information during a quiet test setting.
+Take this: studying in a quiet environment might make it easier to recall the information during a quiet test setting.

 Psychological and Physiological Factors